DimzsArdiminda/WeatherPredictUseSVM/README.md

 !! attention !!
 in path code use NewDataWeather.xlsx to calculation

-and also i give a data raw if you wanna change calculation for normalization data, cuz we have use z - score calculation for that
+and also we give a data raw if you wanna change calculation for normalization data, cuz we have use z - score calculation for that